 Science historian Nicholas Kollestrom, whom we will be interviewing this week, writes that Elie Wiesel should properly be called a “Messiah of the Holocaust” industry.
 Our esteemed colleague Gilad Atzmon calls him one of the priests of the Holocaust.
 These titles are certainly apt descriptions of Wiesel’s entire political weltanschauung, for he was able to fool many people—from Oprah Winfrey to the deluded Christian Zionists.
 “Through Wiesel,” Jewish theologian and scholar Marc H. Ellis writes,

 “Christians became heavily involved in the meaning of Holocaust suffering and support for the state of Israel without regard for the plight of Palestinians.
 Christians averted their eyes.
-Christians became corrupted through support of Jewish power against others.”
+Christians became corrupted through the support of Jewish power against others.”

 How did Wiesel, who has been called “a messenger to mankind” by Sara J. Bloomfield of the United States Holocaust Memorial Museum, ascend to the political throne?
 When did he become aware of his messiahship?
 Did he perform miracles?
 Was he involved in exorcism?
 Who crowned him?

-Obviously the media put Wiesel on the throne, not because he was able to produce scholarship and true stories but because he was able to propound one fantasy after another, which eventually became “truth” by the anointed elite and clowns like Obama, Merkel, and Bush.
+Obviously, the media put Wiesel on the throne, not because he was able to produce scholarship and true stories but because he was able to propound one fantasy after another, which eventually became “truth” by the anointed elite, and clowns like Obama, Merkel, and Bush.
 But what was Wiesel’s central message to his devoted followers?

-Wiesel knew very well that the Bolshevik Revolution, a subversive ideology which ended up liquidating more than sixty million people, was a largely Jewish movement.
+Wiesel knew very well that the Bolshevik Revolution, a subversive ideology that ended up liquidating more than sixty million people, was a largely Jewish movement.
 Not even Winston Churchill, who was a thorough Zionist pawn, could deny this fact.
 Jewish writer Sever Plocker wrote in 2006 that “the greatest Jewish murderer of the 20th Century” was none other than Genrikh Yagoda.
 Plocker continued:

 “Yagoda diligently implemented Stalin’s collectivization orders and is responsible for the deaths of at least 10 million people.
 His Jewish deputies established and managed the Gulag system.
 After Stalin no longer viewed him favorably, Yagoda was demoted and executed, and was replaced as chief hangman in 1936 by Yezhov, the ‘bloodthirsty dwarf.’